Ukrainian newcomers struggle to make ends meet in Canada

 “The situation with the war is quite tricky.
 We don’t know when it ends.
 And we don’t know what our long-term plans are.
 Are going to receive the citizenship here … are we going to get back home?”

-Ihor Michalchyshyn, the executive director of the Ukrainian Canadian Congress, says housing is the No. 1 challenge facing Ukrainian newcomers, especially in Ontario.
+Ihor Michalchyshyn, the executive director of the Ukrainian Canadian Congress, says housing is the number one challenge facing Ukrainian newcomers, especially in Ontario.

 Refugee settlement agencies funded by the federal government are not technically allowed to help Ukrainian newcomers with housing because those arriving under the special program are not recognized as refugees, he says.